 To schedule an appointment, call 1.888.881.8261

-LSS professional counselors treat all clients with respect and compassion and utilize a strengths-based approach.
-LSS counselors are notably experienced in working with diverse populations.
+LSS professional therapists treat all clients with respect and compassion and utilize a strengths-based approach.
+LSS therapists are notably experienced in working with diverse populations.

 - clearly identify the source of the problem

 - develop skills to effectively manage future situations